 Introduction Private healthcare markets comprise individuals and entities that are not owned or operated by the government.
 Individuals finance private healthcare services from disposal income, or pooled premium contributions through private health insurance providers.
 The provision and financing of private healthcare services does not include funding by the government.
 There are several advantages for patients […]Read all

-Introduction Pharmaceutical market access will look very different under a South African national health insurance system.
+Introduction Pharmaceutical and MedTech market access will look vastly different under a South African national health insurance system.
 A national health insurance system would result in an integrated healthcare system founded on the principles of solidarity and redistribution of healthcare resources.
-Every South African would contribute to funding the national health insurance system and in return receive […]Read all
+Every South African would contribute to funding the national health insurance system and in […]Read all